 State and Federal Trademark laws protect trademark owners from impermissible use by others.
 When you use someone else’s trademarked content, the owner may have the right to take legal action against your business for trademark infringement, trademark dilution, or false advertising.

-When you use someone else’s trademark without their authorization, you’re potentially liable for tradmark infringement if the use is likely to lead to confusion.
-Even if there is no confusion, you’re potentially liable for tradmark dilution if you cause “tarnishment” and “blurring” if you use the protected trademark to identify your own business.
+When you use someone else’s trademark without their authorization, you’re potentially liable for trademark infringement if the use is likely to lead to confusion.
+Even if there is no confusion, you’re potentially liable for trademark dilution if you cause “tarnishment” and “blurring” if you use the protected trademark to identify your own business.
 Each of these legal standards can be subjective, which is why it’s best to just avoid unauthorized uses.

 Even if the content you use is not protected by trademark, you could still be liable for a false advertising claim.
 False advertising can occur when someone uses a trademark in an ad and disparages the company or product or in any other way makes the product look unfavorably, if the ad makes false or misleading statements about the owner or its product.
 So be careful of product reviews or competitor comparisons.